-Country: USA (one cap for U16s)
+Country: USA (three caps for U20s)

-He may still be just 17, but Che already stands at 6'1" and weighs in at 165 pounds.
-The right-footer, who hails from Richardson, Texas, joined the Dallas academy in 2009 at the age of six, and quickly progressed through ranks, scoring 18 goals in 84 appearances at youth level.
+He may still be just 18, but Che already stands at 6'1" and weighs in at 165 pounds.
+The right-footer, who hails from Richardson, Texas, joined the Dallas academy in 2009 at the age of six, and quickly progressed through the ranks, scoring 18 goals in 84 appearances at youth level.
 He became the seventh-youngest player in the club's history to sign a professional contract when he did so in October 2020, agreeing a three-year deal.

 Watch: Bayern's Dallas connection